-The cameras are a reminder to travel within the speed limit and make safe driving choices so you and your whānau can get home safely.
+The cameras are a reminder to travel at safe speeds and make safe driving choices so you and your whānau can get home safely.

 When a crash happens, the speed you are travelling can be the difference between being killed, a life changing injury and walking away unharmed.